 When the automobiles began appearing in Florida in the early 1900s, there were no laws to regulate their use on public roads.
 In 1905, a bill was introduced in the state House of Representatives that would pave the way for the safety and traffic laws that apply today.
 The bill required automobile owners to register their vehicles and outfit them with safety equipment as well as follow some basic rules for driving.
 Owners registered their vehicle with the Secretary of State at a cost of $2 and the registration certificate had to be kept in the vehicle.

 Early on, registration numbers were assigned to owners with instructions for creating a homemade plate of wood, tin or leather with the registration number displayed in numerals of not less than 3 inches long and 2 inches wide.
 In the years that followed, counties and some cities created and issued plates.
 In May 1917, Chapter 7275, Act 17, Laws of Florida, created Florida’s first uniform statewide annual license plate.
-The plates, issued in 1918, were made of porcelain.
+The plates, issued in 1918, were made of steel.

 In 1927, the PRIDE Tag and License Plate Plant began manufacturing at the Union Correctional Institution in Raiford.
 Today, this plant continues to manufacture all license plates issued by the state of Florida.
 During the 2017-2018 fiscal year, the plant manufactured and distributed nearly 4.7 million license plates.